pguyot/arm-runner-action/README.md

 #### `cpu_info`

 Path to a fake cpu_info file to be used instead of `/proc/cpuinfo`.
 Default is to not fake the CPU.
-With older versions of qemu, including the one provided by ubuntu-latest as of this writing (ubuntu 22.04, qemu 6), `/proc/cpuinfo` is not intercepted and will report amd64 CPU of GitHub runner.
+With older versions of qemu, `/proc/cpuinfo` is not intercepted and will report amd64 CPU of GitHub runner.

 Some software checks for features using `/proc/cpuinfo` and this option can be used to trick them.
 The path is relative to the action (to use pre-defined